SPEAK UP - Making Healthcare Safer for Georgia Regents Medical Center Patients

 You are the most important member of your healthcare team, so your participation is encouraged in decisions about your treatment.

-- If you are coming for an outpatient appointment, bring a list of questions to ask your doctor and supplies to write down the answers.
-If you are hospitalized, ask your nurse to go over today’s plan of care.
+- If you are coming for an outpatient appointment, bring a list of questions to ask your doctor and write down the answers.
+If you are hospitalized, ask your nurse to go over each day's plan of care.

 - Don’t be afraid to ask for a second opinion.